jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 This repostiory hosts all the calendars within the `ical` folder.
 Using the raw URL of any ics file will provide an ednpotint/URL for either downloading, importing or further parsing by software tools.

 In addition, various types of home automation can be driven from calendar events too.
 One example is the [HACS Waste Collection Schedule](https://github.com/mampfes/hacs_waste_collection_schedule) Home Assistant integration.
-I won't go into specific concepts or methods, but chances are if you are interested in using this data, you probably have an idea of what to use and the setup required.

 The calendar .ics files try to be as minimalist as possible, each event is a simple summary title with the information available at a glance, other systems or integrations are welcome to use the iCal data for other purposes with further parsing and adjustments.

+The calendar files are updated yearly overwriting the previous year, so you won't need to update any software if referencing the URLs.
+Gedling Borough Council release the schedules around November time.

 ## Original calendar sources